 - 1. Put the outboard motor in an upright position (not tilted). - 2.
 Prepare a suitable container that holds a larger amount than the engine oil capacity.
-Loosen and remove the oil drain plug while holding the container under the drain hole.
+Loosen and remove the drain plug while holding the container under the drain hole.
 The oil drain plug is located on the bottom of the engine near the shift lever.
-Use a 10 mm socket wrench.
+Use a 13 mm socket wrench.
 Then remove the oil filler cap.
 Let the oil drain completely.
 Wipe up any spilled oil immediately. - 3.
 Put a new gasket on the oil drain plug.
-Apply a light coat of oil to the gasket and install the drain plug.
+Apply a light coat of oil to the gasket and install the drain screw.

 NOTE: If a torque wrench is not available when you are installing the drain screw, finger tighten the screw just until the gasket comes in contact with the surface of the drain hole.
 Then tighten 1/4 to 1/2 turn more.
-Tighten the drain plug to the correct torque with a torque wrench as soon as possible.
+Tighten the drain screw to the correct torque with a torque wrench as soon as possible.

 4. Add the correct amount of oil through the filler hole.
-Install the oil filler cap.
+Install the filler cap.

-- 5. Start the engine and watch to see oil in the sight glass.
-Make sure that there are no oil leaks.
-Continued operation with a problem could cause severe engine damage. - 6.
+- 5. Make sure that there are no oil leaks.
+Continued operation with an oil leak could cause severe engine damage. - 6.
 Turn off the engine and wait 3 minutes.
-Recheck the oil level using the sight glass.
-The oil level should cover the metal plate visible just below the sight glass lens, but not so high as to touch the inside of the glass. - 7.
+Recheck the oil level using the oil dipstick to be sure the level falls between the upper and lower marks when the dipstick is screwed in all the way.
+Add oil if the level is below the lower mark, or drain to the specified level if it is above the upper mark (see pg 8). - 7.
 Dispose of used oil according to local regulations.